10 Best Natural Sugar Substitutes

 Due to the fiber content, the net carbohydrates in dates may be suitable for keto dieters depending on unique carbohydrate goals.
 Those with diabetes should stick to smaller servings, due to the higher carbohydrate and sugar content.

 Recommended date syrup brand:

 8. Blackstrap Molasses

 Blackstrap molasses is in the middle of the glycemic index, so it’s not as troublesome as refined sugar for diabetics, but will still raise blood sugar.
-Those on a ketogenic diet may want to avoid it depending on daily carbohydrate intake.
+Those on a low-carb diet may want to avoid molasses.

 9. Fruit Purees

 Fruit purees are another whole food sugar substitute which is especially good for baking.
 These are fruits such as bananas, berries, stone fruits, or apples that are mashed into a puree, suitable for baking or for topping oatmeal, pancakes, etc.

 I often use sweet potato puree, mashed ripe bananas, or applesauce to help sweeten my desserts, and the moisture often means I can cut back on the oils as well.